David Rosenthal (musician): Ethan Bortnick (2009–2018)

 Rosenthal met pianist Ethan Bortnick in 2009 (when Bortnick was only 8 years old), which resulted in the duo working together on stage and on studio projects (with Rosenthal serving as Bortnick's musical director, producer and orchestrator), including The Power of Music concert special (which initially aired nationally on PBS in December 2013 and has since become the all-time most successful PBS concert special both in viewership and in pledges raised),.
 A live recording of the same name was released a year later.
 As musical director for The Power of Music, Rosenthal put together a 46-piece orchestra and a four-piece band, along with a 120-member children's choir and three background vocalists.

 Rosenthal and Bortnick were the focus of a feature in the December 2015 issue of Keyboard Magazine, titled "Ethan Bortnick and David Rosenthal: Piano Men Celebrate the Power of Giving" (Bortnick has raised more than $40 million for nonprofit organizations and charities around the world).

-Rosenthal again served as musical director for Bortnick’s Generations of Music concert special (which initially aired nationally on PBS in 2017), and arranged and orchestrated for full orchestra, choir, and rock band.
+Rosenthal again served as musical director for Bortnick's Generations of Music concert special (which initially aired nationally on PBS in 2017), and arranged and orchestrated for full orchestra, choir, and rock band.
 The concert also featured debut performances of 4 songs which Rosenthal wrote with Bortnick.
 A DVD and CD of the concert were also released.

 Advisory boards, lectures and invited talks (1989–present)

 Rosenthal served as an advisory board member for the Recording Academy's Producers and Engineers Wing (2008–2009), where he collaborated on a committee of high-profile producers and engineers, including Roger Nichols, Chuck Ainlay, Charles Dye, Eric Schilling and Frank Filipetti, to create a reference document titled "Digital Audio Workstation Guidelines for Music Production".
-He also served on the advisory board for the Audio Arts Program at Full Sail University (2011) and has lectured numerous times at the school.
-He often returns to his alma mater Berklee College of Music as a guest lecturer, and frequently lectures at the Peabody Conservatory at Johns Hopkins as well as other colleges, universities, and music industry seminars.
+He also served on the advisory board for the Audio Arts Program at Full Sail University (2011) and has lectured at the school.
+He returns to his alma mater Berklee College of Music as a guest lecturer, and lectures at the Peabody Conservatory at Johns Hopkins as well as other colleges, universities, seminars and private events.

 As synthesizer programmer

-Aside from designing and programming his own innovative keyboard rigs, Rosenthal is an accomplished synthesizer programmer.
+Aside from designing and programming his own keyboard rigs, Rosenthal is a synthesizer programmer.